 Having a good customer engagement strategy can increase revenues significantly.
-This discovery has caused businesses to make engagement a priority.
+This fairly recent awareness has pushed forward-thinking businesses to make better customer engagement a priority.

 Measuring customer engagement

-To understand if your efforts are turning into business, you will need to measure and track the engagement you generate.
+To understand if your efforts are turning into revenue and growth, you'll need to measure and track the engagement you generate.
 There are a few methods you can employ to track your engagement effectively to know where to focus your time and money.

-This is not as simple as just tracking the number of visitors and sessions you have on your website, that is just the beginning.
+This is not as simple as just tracking the number of visitors and sessions you have on your website.
 To get a full understanding you will need to look into the individual pages that are racking up those sessions.

-Identify which pages are providing your customers with the most engaging content, which pages are converting the best and which sources are bringing in that traffic form the basis of tracking your website engagement.
+Identifying which pages are providing your customers with the most engaging content, which pages are converting the best and which sources are bringing in that traffic must form the basis of tracking your website engagement.

 Email open, click rate

-You could be sending thousands of emails a month but if those emails are going out to the wrong people at the wrong time without personalised and relevant content, you are wasting your time.
+You could be sending thousands of emails a month but if those emails are going out to the wrong people at the wrong time, or without personalised and relevant content, you're wasting your time.
 But how do you know if that’s what’s happening?

-Begin with your lists that you are sending too, ensure they are segmented correctly with the right personas in the right stages of their buyers’ journey.
-Then looking at your open rates you will see if the emails you are sending is meeting their requirements.
+Begin with your email lists.
+Ensure they are segmented correctly with the right personas in the right stages of their buyers’ journey.
+Remove unengaged contacts from the list entirely.

-You will then need to look at click rates to see which content in your emails is generating the most clicks.
+Look at open and click rates to see which content in your emails is generating the most clicks.
 You will begin to see which content your audience is finding the most engaging and what you should be focusing on.

-The basic measurements of likes, comments and follows all indicate which content your audience is finding useful and helps you further identify which customers/ leads are engaged with your sales process - or if they're customers - engaged with you as a company.
+The basic measurements of likes, comments and follows all indicate which content your audience is finding useful.
+These signs help you further identify which customers/leads are engaged with your sales process - or if they're customers - engaged with you as a company.

 If your customers keep coming back for more, you’ve got to be doing something right.
 This information can also help you hone in on the services that your customers actually want and what your business should be focussing on.

 Through the Net Promoter Score, you can identify how likely your customers are to recommend your services.
 You can pick up problems before they become systemic.
 This will help you improve your services and customer experience.